cournape/Bento/doc/source/reference.rst

             somefile.conf

 This installs the file somefile.conf into /etc. Using hardcoded paths should be avoided, though.
-Toydist allows you to use "dynamic" path instead.
+Bento allows you to use "dynamic" path instead.
 This scheme should be familiar to people who have used autotools::

     DataFiles: